We conduct research and evaluation projects for programs and services

 are based on programs developed and implemented by I Ola Lāhui staff and

-as through partnerships with other organizations in need of our
+trainees as well as through partnerships with other organizations in need of

-psychologists with expertise in research methodology as well as
+with expertise in research methodology as well as cultural and behavioral

 Current Project: Cultural Interventions for Substance Abuse and Mental Health

 I Ola Lāhui, in partnership with the University of Hawai‘i School of Social Work, is conducting an